-We’re listing down the best QuickBooks alternatives in the market today.
+If you’re looking to make the switch from QuickBooks, we’re listing the best QuickBooks alternatives on the market today.
 If you need a more cost-effective accounting solution for your small business, one of these options might fit the bill.

 Why Consider a QuickBooks Alternative?

 QuickBooks is the go-to accounting software for small businesses.
-It’s arguably the biggest bookkeeping solution out there with over 5.6 million customers globally.
+It’s arguably the most prominent bookkeeping solution out there, with 4.5 million customers globally in 2019.

 QuickBooks isn’t the perfect solution for everyone.
-It’s been reported that QuickBooks…
+The following are some reported complaints about QuickBooks:

 Some of their features are also geared more towards large-scale businesses.
 So while they are feature-rich, beginners in the system might have some trouble navigating through QuickBooks.